 shared memory multiprocessors.
 It has exposed bugs in

-every Sun microprocessor designed in the last few years, and in 2004, was awarded Scott Mcnealy's chairman's
+several microprocessors designed in the last few years, and in 2004, was awarded Scott Mcnealy's chairman's

 award for innovation, the highest recognition for technical achievement at Sun.